purpleteam-labs/purpleteam/README.md

 `uI` options:

-* `cUi`: Is well suited to running the purpleteam CLI directly in your terminal.
+* `cUi`: Is well suited to running the _PurpleTeam_ CLI directly in your terminal.
    With the `uI` configured to use `cUi` the following putpleteam CLI commands have the associated behaviours:
     * `about`: Writes to the console using the [purpleteam-logger](https://www.npmjs.com/package/purpleteam-logger) configured with the `SignaleTransport`
     * `status`: Writes to the console using the purpleteam-logger configured with the `SignaleTransport`, via blessed
     * `test`: Writes to file using purpleteam-logger configured with the `File` transport.
 Writes to the console using blessed.
 On a successful test run, an outcomes zip file will be written to the directory specified by `outcomes.dir`
     * `testplan`: Writes to the console using blessed
-* `noUi`: Is well suited to running the purpleteam CLI from another process (your build/CI/CD process for example).
+* `noUi`: Is well suited to running the _PurpleTeam_ CLI from another process (your build/CI/CD process for example).
    With the `uI` configured to use `noUi` the following putpleteam CLI commands have the associated behaviours:
     * `about`: Writes to the console using the purpleteam-logger configured with the `SignaleTransport`.
 The about screen is written.
 Exits with code: "0"
     * `status`: Writes to the console using the purpleteam-logger configured with the `SignaleTransport`. `orchestrator is down`... or `orchestrator is up` is written.
 Exits with code: "0"
     * `test`: Writes to file using purpleteam-logger configured with the `File` transport
       * If the orchestrator/API is down `orchestrator is down`... is written using the `SignaleTransport`.
 Exits with code: "0"
       * If the orchestrator/API is up, CLI logs will be written to the directory specified by `loggers.testerProgress.dirname` as the Test Run progresses and an outcomes zip file will be written to the directory specified by `outcomes.dir` on Test Run completion.
 The CLI does not terminate.
-If the SUT is not found, it will be obvious in the CLI logs
+If the _SUT_ is not found, it will be obvious in the CLI logs
     * `testplan`: Writes to file using purpleteam-logger configured with the `File` transport
       * If the orchestrator/API is down `orchestrator is down`... is written using the `SignaleTransport`.
 Exits with code: "0"
       * If the orchestrator/API is up, CLI logs will be written to the directory specified by `loggers.testPlan.dirname` on completion.
 Exits with code: "0"

 <br>

-Purpleteam uses the convict package for it's configuration.
+The _PurpleTeam_ CLI uses the convict package for it's configuration.

 ## Sensitive Values (`cloud` environment only)

-There are several ways you can handle the sensitive values that need to be read into the purpleteam CLI to access your instance of the purpleteam `cloud` service:
+There are several ways you can handle the sensitive values that need to be read into the _PurpleTeam_ CLI to access your instance of the _PurpleTeam_ `cloud` service:

-* Place sensitive values in-line in the `config.cloud.json` file, providing you are confident that you have sufficiently locked down [file, directory permissions](https://f1.holisticinfosecforwebdevelopers.com/chap03.html#vps-identify-risks-unnecessary-and-vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation) and access to the host that will be running the purpleteam CLI
+* Place sensitive values in-line in the `config.cloud.json` file, providing you are confident that you have sufficiently locked down [file, directory permissions](https://f1.holisticinfosecforwebdevelopers.com/chap03.html#vps-identify-risks-unnecessary-and-vulnerable-services-overly-permissive-file-permissions-ownership-and-lack-of-segmentation) and access to the host that will be running the _PurpleTeam_ CLI
-* Place sensitive values in a similarly structured file but in some other directory that the purpleteam CLI has access to and is sufficiently locked down as previously mentioned.
+* Place sensitive values in a similarly structured file but in some other directory that the _PurpleTeam_ CLI has access to and is sufficiently locked down as previously mentioned.
 The path of which said file can be [added to the array](https://github.com/mozilla/node-convict/tree/master/packages/convict#configloadfilefile-or-filearray) as an element that is feed to `config.loadFile` in the main `config.js` file
-* Place sensitive values in environment variables yourself, or pass them as environment variables in the current shell to the purpleteam CLI:
+* Place sensitive values in environment variables yourself, or pass them as environment variables in the current shell to the _PurpleTeam_ CLI:
   ```js
   PURPLETEAM_APP_CLIENT_ID=<app-client-id> PURPLETEAM_APP_CLIENT_SECRET=<app-client-secret> PURPLETEAM_API_KEY=<api-key> purpleteam test
   ```